 CreatorIQ is the "professional's choice" for the corporate world.
 Its inclusion of content rights management sets it apart from almost every other tool, making it the safest bet for companies that repurpose influencer content in their own advertisements.
 While it's expensive, it offers a level of security and scalability that smaller tools simply can't match.

-Best for: Brands looking to manage social media, content control and brand safety.
-Sprout Social (formerly Taggger) offers several tools for brands managing both social media and influencer marketing.
+Best For: Brands looking to manage social media, content control and brand safety.
+Sprout Social (formerly Tagger) offers several tools for brands managing both social media and influencer marketing.

 Platform Coverage: